 You can send all additional links to secretariat[@sign]ourworldheritage.org and we will post the links here (please name the title “background documentation list“).

 Dennis Rodwell is an architect-planner.
 Based in Scotland, United Kingdom, he works internationally in the field of cultural heritage and sustainable urban development.
-Previously a principal in private architectural practice, he has served in local government posts as conservation officer, urban designer, project manager and principal planner, and successfully promoted the rescue of a number of historic buildings at risk.
-From 1998 onwards, he has undertaken a number of assignments for UNESCO, the World Bank, European Commission, Council of Europe, Inter-American Development Bank, and others.
+After a career as principal in a private architectural practice, he has undertaken a number of assignments for UNESCO, the World Bank, European Commission, Council of Europe, Inter-American Development Bank, and others.
 He writes and publishes widely on the theme of conservation and sustainability in historic cities.

 Urban Planner, focussed on Heritage and Environmental Impact Assessment, Scientific Assistant at Chair for the History and Theory of Urban Design, ETH Zürich.

 Architect (IUAV Venice) and PhD (PUC Chile).
 Associate Professor at the School of Architecture at Universidad Católica de Chile, and director of the Centro del Patrimonio Cultural at Universidad Católica de Chile.